 And no UK vlogger ranking can be complete without one of this nation’s most high-profile and highly discussed vloggers, Zoella.
 Hitting the headlines again this month, Zoe Sugg is without a doubt still a huge influence on the vlogging scene and continues to attract thousands upon thousands of views from fans who have been following her since her first upload way back when (well, 2009).
 If the current conversation on her content isn’t for you, catch up with her crafty content from over the Christmas period.

 Or explore the full list of Vuelio Top 10 Blogs here.

-The fundamentals of working with vloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+Collaborating with vloggers requires mutual respect and understanding: respect their schedules; take time to read their content to learn their interests; and only contact them if/when they want to be contacted.

-Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these vlogs and their authors can be found in the Vuelio Media Database
+Profiles of these vlogs and their vloggers can be found in the Vuelio Media Database.